Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/README_AdventureWorks_Sales_Analysis.md

 AdventureWorks is a Microsoft sample database.

-The business findings and recommendations demonstrate analytical methods and business interpretation for portfolio purposes and should not be interpreted as advice provided to a real organisation.
+The findings and recommendations demonstrate analytical methods and business interpretation for portfolio purposes and should not be interpreted as advice provided to a real organisation.

----

-# SQL Skills Demonstrated

-- aggregate functions
-- window functions
-- `INNER JOIN`
-- `LEFT JOIN`
-- multiple-table joins
-- common table expressions
-- subqueries
-- `CASE` statements
-- `LAG()`
-- ranking functions
-- percentage calculations
-- customer segmentation
-- order-value segmentation
-- date functions
-- `NULL` handling
-- data-quality validation
-- business KPI development

----

-# Power BI and DAX Skills Demonstrated

-- relational data modelling
-- Power Query
-- DAX measures
-- calculated columns
-- `CALCULATE`
-- `DIVIDE`
-- `DATEADD`
-- `SWITCH`
-- `LOOKUPVALUE`
-- filter context
-- Top N analysis
-- time intelligence
-- KPI development
-- interactive dashboards
-- drill-down hierarchies
-- report page tooltips
-- gauge visuals
-- geographic analysis
-- dashboard design

----

-# Business Analysis Skills Demonstrated

-- KPI definition
-- sales performance analysis
-- trend interpretation
-- customer value analysis
-- customer segmentation
-- revenue concentration analysis
-- product performance analysis
-- territory comparison
-- salesperson performance analysis
-- operational analysis
-- translating analytical findings into business recommendations

 ---